NandPatel1292/Real_Estate_MERN/README.md

 - **Deployment Made Easy**: Learn how to deploy your MERN real estate app for free using the 'render' platform.

+## Demo
+Check out the live demo of the application [here](https://real-estate-mern-2kef.onrender.com).

 ## Installation
 To run this application locally, follow these steps: